heyralfs/heyralfs/README.md

 I'm Ralf, from Brazil :v:.

-I'm a mathematician by background (BSc and MSc) and a developer by passion (and now profession). <br>
+I'm a mathematician by background (BSc and MSc) and a developer by passion (and now profession).
-I'm currently working as a web developer with React, Node.JS, MongoDB and AWS and excitedly studying about NextJS and JAMStack.

 Say hi to me 😁: <br><br>